cornell-ece2400/ece2400-docs/docs/ece2400-sec3-c-build-test.md

     % ./avg-mfile-directed-test 1

 Note how the debug info is suppressed when you are not zooming into a specific test case.
-You should see a line starting with `[ -info- ]` in the output, which corresponds to the debug macro we added in `avg.c`.
+You should see two lines starting with `[ -info- ]` in the output, which corresponds to the debug macro we added in `avg.c`.
 This info line tells us the sum of `x` and `y` is 20 instead of 30, and we should realize that we made a mistake while calculating the sum.